Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Training quality:
 	- The configuration is the same for different format.
-		- random number generator state, default optimizer hyper parameters, and the number of epochs set by the original work
+		- random number generator state, default optimizer hyper parameters, and the number of epochs same as the original work
 	- GAN train with different format would give different output.
 		- Zebra stripe are different on the top row.
 		- Same input vector in latent space give different output at the bottom row.